facebookresearch/nougat/README.md

 ```

 In the output directory every PDF will be saved as a `.mmd` file, the lightweight markup language, mostly compatible with [Mathpix Markdown](https://github.com/Mathpix/mathpix-markdown-it) (we make use of the LaTeX tables).

+> Note: On some devices the failure detection heuristic is not working properly.
+If you experience a lot of `[MISSING_PAGE]` responses, try to run with the `--no-skipping` flag.
+Related: [#11](https://github.com/facebookresearch/nougat/issues/11), [#67](https://github.com/facebookresearch/nougat/issues/67)

 #### API